Tag: asian

 One of the best things about this chow mein lemon chicken recipe is its flexibility.
 You can easily alter the recipe to include your favorite vegetables or to use different types of noodles.
 Here are some ideas to get you started.

-Vegetables for Chow Mein Chicken
+Chow Mein Vegetables

 • Bell Peppers.
 Add some color and crunch with red, yellow, or green bell peppers.
 Slice them thinly and stir-fry with the other vegetables.